kkirchheim/pytorch-ood/docs/index.rst

 assumptions, nomenclature, as well as a structured API documentation to aid implementation.

 .. warning:: The library is still work in progress.
 We do not claim that the provided implementations do not
     contain bugs.
-In fact, they probably do.
 However, we count on the self correcting nature of open source software, which, as we hope, will ultimately lead to bug-free implementations.

 .. toctree::